Transferable Graphical MARL for Real-Time Estimation in Dynamic Wireless Networks: Experimental Results

-{\it 3) Sensitivity Analysis}: We are interested in the ASEEs of proposed policies with ($L=2$) and without ($L=1$) recurrence.
-In Fig.~\ref{fig_sensitivity}, we observe that in both graphical IPPO and graphical MAPPO policies, the ASEEs in policies with recurrence outperform those in policies without recurrence, indicating that recurrence is beneficial in our proposed policies.
-Furthermore, focusing on the graphical IPPO policies, the ASEEs of those without recurrence initially decrease before increasing, whereas the ASEEs of those with recurrence consistently decrease.
-Therefore, recurrence can improve resilience to non-stationarity.
+We are interested in the ASEEs of proposed policies with ($T=2$) and without ($T=1$) recurrence.
+In Fig.~\ref{fig_sensitivity}, we observe that in both graphical IPPO and graphical MAPPO policies, the ASEEs in policies with recurrence outperform those in policies without recurrence.
+This indicates that recurrence is beneficial in our proposed policies.
+Additionally, focusing on graphical IPPO, we observe that ASEEs in non-recurrent policies initially decrease before rising again, whereas ASEEs in recurrent policies also follow a decreasing-then-increasing trend but at a much slower rate.
+This suggests that recurrence enhances resilience to non-stationarity.